 Then there’s the real biggie: Are Christian Zionists just looking to gather Jews in Israel to bring back Jesus, get the rapture rolling, and engage in mass slaughter of those who won’t be saved?
 Many Jews who embrace Christian Zionists’ political advocacy without much theological investigation answer in semi-jest that we’ll deal with that problem if Jesus ever actually shows up.
 But that approach betrays a lack of understanding of what’s really going on in Christian theology.
 That belief introduced Christian Zionism to many in America—but it’s not accurate.

+Most Christian Zionists are dispensational premillenialists, who don’t think there’s a single thing they can do to hasten or delay the Messiah.
 All of which begs the question: If they’re not doing it for a right-wing agenda, a missionary agenda, or an apocalyptic agenda, just why are Christians uniting for Israel?

 It’s because they love Jews.
 When I went to cover 2008’s CUFI Washington Summit, the first person I met shook my hand and told me she loved me for being a Jew.
 It’s happened to me at least dozens of times since.
 Ask any cross-section of Christian Zionists why they support Israel, and most of the time the first line out of their mouths will be citing Genesis 12:3, in which God says to Abraham, “I will bless those who bless you, and whoever curses you I will curse.”